glassesneo/saohime/.github/README.md

 ## Documentation
 Please go see [ecslib](https://github.com/glassesneo/ecslib) for Entity Component System API.
-The core application API can be seen in [docs/API.md](docs/API.md).
+The core application API reference can be seen in [docs/API.md](docs/API.md).
 Every default plugin will soon have its own API.md.

 ## License
 Saohime Engine is licensed under the MIT license.
 See COPYING for details.